 Thanks for visiting Tin and Thyme.
-If you make these vegetarian lardy cakes, I’d love to hear about it in the comments below.
+If you bake these vegetarian lardy cakes, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Vegetarian Lardy Cakes.
 PIN IT.